The Site Dashboard

 Plan and Billing

 Here you can select or change your plan and payment method.
-For more information, see Select a Plan.
+For more information, see Manage Plans in the Site Dashboard.

 If you no longer need your site, you can remove it here.